10 Signs Your Child is Lying

 6. Unusual Gestures

-Is your child all of a sudden using gestures to tell a story, or standing with her hands behind her back?
+Is your child all of a sudden using gestures to tell a story or standing with her hands behind her back?
 Her unusual gestures or body position may indicate she's telling a tale.

 7. Blinking Changes

 Your child's eyes can give away her fib.
-Both blinking much more often than usual or not blinking at all are signs that something is up.
+Both blinking much more than usual or not blinking at all are signs that something is up.

 8. Fidgeting